 (8) If the SRHCF uses a private water supply, documentation that the water supply has been tested in accordance with RSA 485, Env-Dw 702.02, Env-Dw 704.02, or if a public water supply is used, a copy of a water bill; and

-(9) The results of a criminal records check from the NH department of safety for the applicant, licensee if different than the applicant, and administrator.
+(9) The results of a criminal records check for the applicant, licensee if different than the applicant, and administrator.
+Results must include the criminal history from the state of New Hampshire.

 (b) The applicant shall mail or hand-deliver the documents to: